biomed-AI/MTDsite/README.md

 ## Datasets in our paper

 See the four directories under `./Dataset` with the binding site data for DNA, RNA, carbohydrate, and peptide.
-In each directory, the files include training and tested lists, and the curated features.
+In each directory, the files include training and tested lists, as well as the curated features.
 The files explain themselves well.

 Reference to collectively use the four datasets: